 Red or Dead

 Though it has grown since its inception, the Red Beans Parade has remained a close-knit, neighborhood-oriented parade.
 When the membership ranks swelled after ten years, founder Devin DeWulf decided to split the krewe into two different parades, each with 150 members.
 A group within the Red Beans krewe had already adopted a tradition of portraying skulls and skeletons with their bean art, so in 2018 they officially broke off and were anointed the Dead Beans Parade.
 What sets the two krewes apart?
 Red Beans krewe members create costumes depicting jazz musicians, elaborate designs, homages to New Orleans Saints players, puns like “Bean in the Oven” or “Bean There Done That”, renderings of Camellia brand imagery, and much more.
 The Dead Beans display imagery relating to death and mortality, and often honor the recently deceased.
-Both parades are joined by bands (Treme Brass Band with the Red Beans and Panorama Jazz Band with the Dead Beans) and led by their respective royalty.
+Both parades are joined by local brass marching bands and led by their respective royalty.

-At 2pm on Monday, March 4, 2019 the painstaking work of the two krewes will be on display for all to see.
-The Red Beans Parade will wind along its traditional route through the Marigny, while the Dead Beans will meander along Bayou St. John and through Mid-City.
+On Lundi Gras, the Monday before Mardi Gras, the painstaking work of the two krewes will be on display for all to see.
+The 2023 Red Beans Parade will wind along its traditional route through the Marigny, while the 2023 Dead Beans will meander along Bayou St. John and through Mid-City.
 The two krewes will eventually meet up in Treme.
-While the Red Beans Parade’s Beanmobile – a VW Thing covered in elaborate bean-work – is sitting out the 2019 parade, the Dead Beans will be led by a bean-encrusted hearse.
-DeWulf is most excited about the hearse, predicting “it will win Mardi Gras because it’s so cool.”
+Be sure to look out for one of the main bean attractions of the Dead Beans Parade – its amazing, bean-studded hearse.
 All throws are locally-made, including resin red beans, glitter packs, and mini hearses.
 Get a spot along the route to see the suits up close, as each design deserves a full inspection.
-Want to try your hand at bean art too?
+Want to try your hand at bean art, too?
 Unlike most krewes, Red Beans and Dead Beans encourage anyone to make a bean suit and join in the fun on the day of the parade.